 The GIWW near Site C is dredged every three to five years with an average of approximately 24,500 cubic yards of sandy material removed per dredging cycle.
-This appears to be suitable sand for the living shoreline project but additional sediment testing may be required to confirm.
+This appears to be suitable sand for the living shoreline project but additional sediment be required to testing may confirm.
 One dredging cycle would provide a small portion of the quantity of sand needed for project.
-The USACE the performs channel condition surveys to determine the need for dredging and the quantities of material to be removed. А hydraulic pipeline dredge could be used with direct discharge at livina shoreline the area.
-Although other sources of sandy material would need to be utilized to meet the needs of the entire living shoreline project, this could be an economical source of material if leveraged with the USACE dredging program.
-The USACE would expect payment for any costs above their normal with the USACE normal dredging cycle then a cost savings may be realized by interfacing with the Corps dredging effort and paying only the costs above their normal dredging and disposal costs.
-Consideration of this option would be subject to USACE and FDEP's review of the current policy to place the beach quality sand within the Gulf beach system.
-Additional coordination with the USACE and FDEP will be required for this option relative to permits with focus on availability of the material.
+The USACE performs channel condition surveys to determine the need for dredging and the quantities of material to be removed. hydraulic pipeline dredge could be used with direct discharge at livina shoreline the Although other sources of sandy material would need to be utilized to meet the needs of the entire living shoreline project, this could be an economical source of material if leveraged with the USACE dredging program.
+The USACE would expect payment for any costs above their normal dredging and disposal costs.
+Early coordination with the USACE and FDEP indicate this may be a viable option.
+Additional coordination with the USACE and FDEP will be required for this option relative to permits.